Islamic Salvation Front: Goals

 Following the first National Assembly ballot, the FIS issued a second pamphlet.
 Economically, it strongly criticized Algeria's planned economy, urging the need to protect the private sector and encourage competition – earning it support from traders and small businessmen – and urged the establishment of Islamic banking.
-However, leaders Abbasi Hadani and Abdelkader Hachani both made statements opposed to opening the country to competition from foreign business.
+However, leaders Abbassi Madani and Abdelkader Hachani both made statements opposed to opening the country to competition from foreign business.

 Socially, it suggested that women should be given a financial incentive to stay at home rather than working outside, thus introducing sexual segregation (Ali Belhadj called it immoral for men and women to work in the same office) with the supposed goal of increasing the number of jobs available to men in a time of chronic unemployment.

 Politically, the contradiction between Madani and Belhadj's words was noteworthy: Madani condemned violence "from wherever it came", and expressed his commitment to democracy and resolve to "respect the minority, even if it is composed of one vote".

 Belhadj said, "There is no democracy in Islam" and "If people vote against the Law of God... this is nothing other than blasphemy.
 The ulama will order the death of the offenders who have substituted their authority for that of God".

 In an interview with Daniel Pipes and Patrick Clawson, Anwar Haddam rejected this view of Belhadj, saying, "He has been misquoted.
 He has been accused of things out of bitterness.
 He wrote a book in which he expressed himself clearly in favor of democracy.
 In it, he writes on page 91 that "the West progressed by defeating tyranny and preserving freedoms; this is the secret of the Western world's remarkable progress."
 Belhadj refers many times to the Western world and to those very values that people are trying to deny us within our own borders."